Rodney Peete: Philadelphia Eagles

-On April 22, 1995, he was signed as a free agent by the Philadelphia Eagles.
-New head coach Ray Rhodes, implemented the West Coast offense and named Peete the starter over quarterback Randall Cunningham, after the team got off to a 1-3 start.
-He would go on to start in 12 games with a 9-3 record, posting 215-of-375 completions (57.3%) for 2,326 yards, 8 touchdowns and 14 interceptions.
+On April 22, 1995, Peete was signed as a free agent by the Philadelphia Eagles.
+New head coach Ray Rhodes, implemented the West Coast offense and named Peete the starter over quarterback Randall Cunningham, after the team got off to a 1–3 start.
+He would go on to start in 12 games with a 9–3 record, posting 215-of-375 completions (57.3%) for 2,326 yards, eight touchdowns and 14 interceptions.

-On March 14, 1996, he re-signed with the Eagles.
+On March 14, 1996, Peete re-signed with the Eagles.
 He lost his starting job to Ty Detmer, after he tore his patella tendon.
-Peete started 5 games (3-2 record), making 80-of-134 completions (59.7%) for 992 yards, 3 touchdowns and 5 interceptions.
+Peete started five games (3–2 record), making 80-of-134 completions (59.7%) for 992 yards, three touchdowns and five interceptions.

-In 1998, Bobby Hoying was named the starter and the team got off to a 1-6 start.
-The rest of the season Koy Detmer and Peete split time at quarterback.
+In 1998, Bobby Hoying was named the starter and the team got off to a 1–6 start.
+The rest of the season, Koy Detmer and Peete split time at quarterback.

-On April 28, 1999, he was traded to the Washington Redskins in exchange for a 2000 sixth round pick (#192-John Romero).
+On April 28, 1999, Peete was traded to the Washington Redskins in exchange for a 2000 sixth round pick (#192-John Romero).

 Washington Redskins

-In 1999, he was the back up quarterback behind Brad Johnson.
-He appeared in 3 games, collecting 8-of-17 completions (47.1%) for 107 yards, 2 touchdowns and one interception.
-He became the first quarterback to throw a regular season pass for 3 different NFC East clubs.
+In 1999, Peete was the back up quarterback behind Brad Johnson.
+He appeared in three games, collecting 8-of-17 completions (47.1%) for 107 yards, two touchdowns and one interception.
+Peete became the first quarterback to throw a regular season pass for three different NFC East clubs.

 Oakland Raiders

-On July 13, 2000, he was signed by the Oakland Raiders, reuniting with head coach Jon Gruden who was his offensive coordinator with the Eagles.
+On July 13, 2000, Peete was signed by the Oakland Raiders, reuniting with head coach Jon Gruden, who was his offensive coordinator with the Eagles.
 He was the third-string quarterback behind Rich Gannon and Bobby Hoying.
-He didn't appear in any game.
+Peete did not appear in any game.

-On September 2, 2001, he was released after being passed on the depth chart by rookie Marques Tuiasosopo.
+On September 2, 2001, Peete was released after being passed on the depth chart by rookie Marques Tuiasosopo.
 On September 29, he re-signed with the Raiders, after Hoying injured ligaments in his throwing elbow.
-He appeared in one game and didn't register any stat.
+Peete appeared in one game and did not register any statistics.